 “So it seems like if it’s the school tearing them down, it’s very, very selective rule enforcement,” Paddon said.
 “And if it’s students tearing them down, then it’s just, you know, very selective vigilantism.”

-Duckworth said she doesn’t regret taking down the posters.
+The student said they don’t regret taking down the posters.

-“No one should have to be walking around about their day and have to see that,” she said.
+“No one should have to be walking around about their day and have to see that,” they said.
 “Especially if you’ve had an abortion, it’s just really dehumanizing.”